Dr. David Folweiler – Chiropractor

 Chiropractic care helped him overcome sports injuries to go on to compete well in dozens of triathlons.
 After some soul searching, Dr. Folweiler felt that the best way that he could help humanity was by becoming a chiropractor himself.
 He enjoys helping people overcome their health concerns to get back to doing what they love.

 Dr. Folweiler has been a practicing chiropractor in the Pacific Northwest since 1994 and in North Seattle since 1998.
-He is on the board with a non-profit Groundswell NW.
 He lives with his wife and their two children in a historic home in Ballard.

 You can read more about Dr. Folweiler’s training and credentials here.